The Best 7 SaaS Pricing Models out there + Great Examples

 Pros Usage-Based Pricing

-- Encourages to try the product because the payment is only on usage.
-And customers tend to be optimistic and less appreciative of their product usage.
+- It encourages customers to try the product because payment is based solely on usage.
+Customers tend to be optimistic and may not fully appreciate their product usage.

 - Easy to understand.
-The customers know precisely on what they are paying for.
+Customers know precisely what they are paying for.

 - Easy to understand.
-Customers understand that usage changes the price.
+Customers recognize that usage affects the price.

-- As there is more use of the product, some SaaS companies lower the add-on cost and thus encourage usage.
+- As product usage increases, some SaaS companies lower the add-on costs, thereby encouraging further usage.

-- In SaaS Usage-Based Pricing, there are no long-term commitments and contracts.
-The price varies depending on the usage.
+- In SaaS usage-based pricing, there are no long-term commitments or contracts.
+The price varies depending on usage.

 Cons Usage-Based Pricing

 - Excessive preoccupation with cost.
-Customers are surprised every month anew.
-Once the cost is constantly changing, it is difficult to keep track of costs.
+Customers are surprised by the charges every month.
+When the cost is constantly changing, it becomes difficult to keep track of expenses.

-- Therefore the leading Value in Pricing refers to usage and ignores additional important Values to the clients.
+- Therefore, the leading value in pricing refers to usage and ignores other important values for the clients.

 Last sentences: